IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 - The whole platform is running on containers, so you don't need to manually prepare anything on traditional VMs and take care of them including required prerequisites
 - Many otherwise manual post-deployment steps have been automated
 - Pre integrated and automatically connected extras are deployed in the platform for easier access/management/troubleshooting
-- You have a working starting Production deployment which you can use as a reference for further custom deployments
+- You have a working Production deployment which you can use as a reference for further custom deployments

 ## General information 📢

 What is not included:

 - ICCs - not covered.
-- Caution!
-FNCM External share - Currently not supported with ZEN & IAM as per limitation on [FNCM limitations](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/22.0.1?topic=notes-known-limitations-issues#concept_gmf_x1h_1fb__ecm)
+- FNCM External share - Currently not supported with ZEN & IAM as per limitation on [FNCM limitations](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/22.0.1?topic=notes-known-limitations-issues#concept_gmf_x1h_1fb__ecm)
-- Caution!
-Asset Repository is now omitted due to requesting different CPFS version than CPFS.
+- Asset Repository is now omitted due to incompatibilities.
 - Workflow Server and Workstream Services - this is a dev deployment.
 BAW Authoring and (BAW + IAWS) are mutually exclusive in single project.

 ## What is in the package 📦